microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 Duration: 45 Minutes

-Tailspin Toys has requested three Azure environments (dev, test, production) each consisting of the following resources:
+Tailspin Toys has requested three Azure environments (dev, test, production), each consisting of the following resources:

 -   App Service